star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Capstone Projects

-Heinz College MISM students complete a team-based project, working in close collaboration with a real-world client.
+Heinz College Information Systems Management students complete a team-based project, working in close collaboration with a real-world client.
 These projects fulfill an actual business or operational need for our partners, giving students an opportunity to have a measurable impact while still in school.

 • Hershey's